-Today’s kids have been born during a time when environmental concerns are taking centre stage—and rightfully so.
+Today’s kids have been born during a time when environmental concerns are taking center stage—and rightfully so.
 Climate change caused by human activities is resulting in droughts, floods and extreme temperatures around the globe, and it’s also warming the earth at a rate that we’ve never seen before.1

 According to WWF2, left unchecked, climate change could:

 - see sea levels rise, impacting 1 billion people by the year 2050,

 - create more frequent and severe heatwaves that will affect hundreds of millions of people,

 - increase the risk of damaging floods, and

 - put a variety of animals, insects and plants at risk as habitats are lost.

 Because of this reality, kids have a greater understanding of the need to protect the earth than we may have had as children.
 Environmentalism is woven into educational materials, and the message that we need to save the planet is easily accessible to children in the media they consume.